smithlabcode/preseq/README.txt

 HISTORY
 ========================================================================
-Rational Function Complexity was originally developed by Timothy Daley and Andrew Smith at the University of Southern California.
+preseq was originally developed by Timothy Daley and Andrew Smith at the University of Southern California.

 LICENSE
 ========================================================================
-The Rational Function Complexity software for estimating complexity Copyright (C) 2012 Timothy Daley and Andrew D Smith and the University of Southern California
+The preseq software for estimating complexity Copyright (C) 2012 Timothy Daley and Andrew D Smith and the University of Southern California